 JESUS’ TIME IN THE WILDERNESS IS OUR MODEL AS WE JOURNEY THROUGH DESERT TIMES

 God allows us at times to enter a wilderness experience.
-A time of trial where no end appears in sight, no light at the end of the tunnel.
-A time where God seems to have forgotten us.
+A time of trial when no end appears in sight… no light at the end of the tunnel.
+A time when God seems to have forgotten us.
 The wilderness looks to be too vast to traverse, too desolate to endure.

 The Israelites bristled and chafed at their wilderness journey.
 Their 40 years of wandering were characterized by questioning God’s love and concern for them… doubting His promises of care and provision… and even abandoning Him.